 While the song seems a bit flat, possible throwing a little shade at Haim, Nicki comes in at the last minute of the short and spits fire like she the Queen of Dragons with, “Let’s punch her in the face and take her jewels.”

-You’d think they were exaggerating this behavior, but it’s so close to the truth about friendship between women.
+You’d think they were exaggerating this behaviour, but it’s so close to the truth about friendship between women.
 It’s all about that unspoken girl code: your friend hates her, you hate her.

 The band saw the sketch and seemed to be totally excited.